qcodespp/qcodespp.github.io/_sources/data_analysis.rst.txt

     data=qc.load_data('path/to/datafile')

-When imported into the notebook, you can use data.*param_name* to load the values of a specific parameter.
-These are actually all stored in a dictionary under data.arrays, which means you can easily pull the names, units, etc using the standard `python dictionary <https://docs.python.org/3/tutorial/datastructures.html#dictionaries>`__ tools.
+When imported into the notebook, you can use ``data.param_name`` to access the data from a specific parameter.
+Other information about the ``Parameter``, e.g. name, unit, etc is available using e.g. ``data.Voltage.unit``.
+The data are also stored in a dictionary under ``data.arrays``, which means you can address arrays via strings, e.g. ``data.arrays['Voltage']``, which is useful for programattically addressing them (e.g. in a loop).

-``data.metadata`` contains the metadata saved by station. **This is extremely useful, and basically the entire point of defining a station in the first place**.
-It contains, among other things, *the value of every single parameter of every single instrument declared in station when the measurement started*.
+``data.metadata`` is a `python dictionary <https://docs.python.org/3/tutorial/datastructures.html#dictionaries>`__ containing the metadata saved by the ``Station``.
+It contains, among other things, *the value of every single parameter of every single instrument declared in ``station`` when the measurement started*.
 Did you forget which lock-in frequency you were using?
 Did you make a mistake in the filename and write the wrong sweep range?
-Don't worry! data.metadata contains ALL this information and more.
-Go have a look!
-Again it’s a dictionary, which you can dive into and pull out the parameters regarding the instruments, loop information, etc.
+Don't worry! ``data.metadata`` contains ALL this information and more.
+This is the entire point of creating the ``Station`` and ensuring that you keep it updated.
+The `offline_plotting <https://qcodespp.github.io/offline_plotting.html>`__ also offers an easy-to-use tool for metadata exploration.

 Incomplete DataSets
 ^^^^^^^^^^^^^^^^^^^